railfrog/railfrog/README.md

     <http://github.com/railfrog/railfrog-archive>

-and the original code is in Subversion on CVSDude svn:
+and the original code is also still in Subversion on CVSDude svn:

     svn -r 434 co https://svn.versiondude.net/railfrog/cms/railfrog/branches